ichabod801/t_games/CODE_OF_CONDUCT.md

 ## Credits

 Some of this is taken from the Contributor Covenant (v1.4).
-Some of this is taken from the teachings of the Buddha.
+Some of this is taken from the teachings of the Buddha and Brad Warner.